Logo

 • Tell your doctor if you have low sodium, potassium, or magnesium levels in your blood or if you are undergoing electroshock treatment.

-• Tell your doctor if you are expecting, particularly if you are breastfeeding a baby or are in the last stages of your pregnancy.
-If you get pregnant while taking fluoxetine, contact your doctor straight away.
+• If you’re pregnant or breastfeeding, tell your doctor.
+If you become pregnant while taking fluoxetine, please contact your doctor promptly.
 If fluoxetine is used during the latter few months of pregnancy, the unborn child may suffer as a result.

 In summary